Latest

 A trio of simple, refined vessels bearing the marks of their making.
 Each piece is mouth-blown by glass artist Edmond Byrne, then, while still hot, the form is baptized in cold water shocking the mineral with a crackled texture.
 The glass is then re-heated to set the unique pattern that belies the vessels’ strength.
 It’s a process that marries chaos and order with beguiling effect.
 Asymmetry, light-play and textural depth define the vessels’ character while subtly tapered shapes ensure functionality and stability.

-The Glassblower's Carafe
+The Glassblower's Vessels: Crackled texture

-The Glassblower's Tumbler
+The Glassblower's Vessels: Process

 The Stonemason’s Objects